Welcome to the Associate Degree of Nursing Program (ADN)!

 Candidates for admission are required to:

-- Apply to TSC and meet the general TSC admission requirements.
-(Available in the TSC Office of the Registrar).
+1. Apply to TSC and meet the general TSC admission requirements (available in the TSC Office of the registrar).
+TSC Enrollment Checklist

-- Students are admitted to the TSC ADN program on provisional status, pending completion of a physical exam, immunizations, Texas BON fingerprinting/background check, and essential physical competency form.
+4. Students are admitted to the TSC ADN program on provisional status, pending completion of a physical exam, immunizations, and Texas BON fingerprinting/Background check.

 Admission requirements include: